-The new smoother, silkier, more luxe version of the popular ESB from MEM.
-Suitable for sensitive skin and babies.
+The new smoother, silkier, more luxe version of the popular ESB from MEM is suitable for sensitive skin and babies.
 100% natural and vegan with 85%+ Certified Organic Ingredients.
-Small batch produced, made in Australia.
+I make it in small batches in my studio, in SE Queensland, Australia.

-A hydrating formulation provides a light covering with an approximate UV protection of 15+.
+The hydrating formulation provides a light covering with an approximate UV protection of 15+.
 The luxurious silky matte cream is enriched with Shea Butter, Macadamia, Camellia Seed, Pomegranate Seed Oil and Lavender, which help to nourish, protect and repair.
-See the Ingredients section for more information.

 This totally natural suncare/sunprotection lotion is developed using pure grade non-nano Zinc Powder that reflects UVA and UVB rays, at approximately 20%+ formulation to assist in preventing sunburn, nourishing and protecting the skin when outdoors in direct sunlight and exposed to the elements.
 Wearing an everyday sun protection lotion helps to reduce skin damage and premature ageing caused by over exposure to the sun's rays.

 It's safe for bubs, kids, adults, everyone.
 (NB: make sure babies or pets can't lick or suck or any part of their body where the Solar Lotion has been applied.
 Please read the 'Caution' section for more information).